sonertari/SSLproxy/README.md

 - SSLproxy listens for HTTPS connections on 127.0.0.1:8443.
 - Upon receiving a connection from the Client, it decrypts and diverts the packets to a Program listening on 127.0.0.1:8080.
-The default return address is 127.0.0.1, which can be configured by the `ua` option.
+The default divert address is 127.0.0.1, which can be configured by the `ua` option.
 - After processing the packets, the Program gives them back to SSLproxy listening on a dynamically assigned address, which the Program obtains from